ExCALIBUR-SysGenX/pdesoft/registration/index.md

 The conference dinner will be help on 1 July in the dining hall at at Magdalene College.

 ![The dining hall at Magdalene College.
 Photo by DAVID ILIFF.
-License: CC BY-SA 3.0](/assets/images/magdalene.jpg) *The dining hall at Magdalene College.
+License: CC BY-SA 3.0](/assets/images/magdalene.jpg)
+<div class='caption'>The dining hall at Magdalene College.
 Photo by DAVID ILIFF.
-License: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en)*
+License: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en)</div>

 There is no formal dress code for the dinner, but we recommend something approximating "smart casual".